 As employers search for ways to lower their health care costs, they’re encouraging employees to sign up for a high-deductible health insurance policy paired with a health savings account.
 An HSA gives you a triple tax break: Your contributions are sheltered from income taxes, the money grows tax-deferred, and the funds can be withdrawn tax-free for medical expenses.
 It’s like a supercharged flexible spending account that never expires, and it can even serve as an extra retirement-savings fund.
 Most employers also add a few hundred dollars to the accounts each year as a bonus.
 Below we answer your questions about how HSAs work and how to make the most of them.

-How can I use the money?
-You may spend the HSA money tax-free on out-of-pocket medical expenses, such as your deductible, co-payments for medical care and prescription drugs, or bills not covered by insurance, such as vision and dental care.
-Most plans provide a debit card and an online bill-payment option.
+What can I pay for with HSA money?
+Is there a time limit for using it?
+You can use the money tax-free for out-of-pocket medical expenses, such as your deductible, co-payments for medical care and prescription drugs, or bills not covered by insurance, such as vision and dental care.